 Crackley Hall offers a comprehensive range of co-curricular sporting opportunities at lunchtime and after school.
 This is led by a team of dedicated staff who train and organise fixtures in netball, hockey, rugby, football, swimming, cross country, athletics, rounders, triathlon and cricket.
-As well as our own facilities we also use Moorfields and Warwick University.
+As well as our own facilities we also use Moorfields and a local astroturf.